Rehab and Release

 Recovery and Release

 Each bird recovers at their own pace, much like an injured human athlete.
 Once the bird is moved from intensive care, then the bird is put in a flight pen with others of the same species.
 In the flight pen, the bird is able to exercise muscles into shape.
 Time in the flight pen also will tell us if their vision is good.

 We can observe the birds from outside the flight pen.
 We look for effortless flight, with several laps around the pen without heavy breathing.
 With the return of good muscle-tone, effortless flight, and a healthy appetite, the bird is ready for release.

 With every bird, the key to a release site is appropriate habitat for that bird!
 Weather plays a factor, too.
 We want to give these rehabilitated birds every chance at continued success, so will not release right before a winter storm or during one of Iowa's blazing hot spells.
 Owls tend to be released late in the day.
 Birds that migrate (like peregrines, osprey, swans, and barn owls) and are ready for release after fall migration are held to be released the next spring.
 The same is true for winter visitors that are not ready for release when others of their species are heading back north to breeding territory in the spring.

-SOAR has one public release event each year, usually held in late August.
+SOAR, occasionally has a public release event, usually held in the fall.
 Otherwise most releases are subdued and low-key.
 We do our best to document the release and share here.